Foodies guide to Dusseldorf | Top places for food travellers

 Dusseldorf Germany FAQ

-What is the tipping etiquette in Düsseldorf?
+What is the best food in Dusseldorf?

 Tipping is not required in Düsseldorf, but it is customary to leave a tip of around 5-10% for good service.
 Some restaurants may include a service charge on the bill, so check before leaving an additional tip.